 How to add a second person to Face ID

-Thanks to iOS 12, you can now set up a second person for Face ID, for whatever reasons you may need.
+Your face doesn't have to be the only face that unlocks your iPhone or iPad Pro.
+You can set up a second person for Face ID, for whatever reasons you may need.
 It's easy, although a bit hidden.

 Face ID can do many things to make your life easier.
-Much like Touch ID before it, Face ID lets you not only unlock your phone, but authorize Apple Pay payments, confirm iTunes and App Store Purchases, and, new to Face ID, activate username and password autofill in Safari.
+Much like Touch ID before it, Face ID lets you not only unlock your phone or iPad, but authorize Apple Pay payments, confirm iTunes and App Store Purchases, and activate username and password autofill in Safari.

 How to fix Face ID issues when wearing sunglasses

-Face ID uses a mix of camera and IR technology to scan your face and match the scan with the one inside your iPhone's internal Secure Enclave.
+Face ID uses a mix of camera and IR technology to scan your face and match the scan with the one inside your iPhone or iPad's internal Secure Enclave.
 Usually, this process works within seconds, but extra items on your face (like sunglasses) can trigger a passcode pop-up.

 How to train Face ID to recognize weird facial expressions